umbraco/UmbracoDocs/14/umbraco-cms/reference/using-ioc.md

 When loading a page using the template above, you will see the "Bar" heading which is retrieved from the service.

 {% hint style="info" %}
-In order to use the service a using statement for the namespace of the service needs to be added.
+To use the service a using statement for the namespace of the service needs to be added.
 {% endhint %}

 ## Other things you can inject

-In this section you can find examples of what you can inject when working with Umbraco.
+In this section, you can find examples of what you can inject when working with Umbraco.

 ### UmbracoHelper